 .htaccess file shipped with Nextcloud should do

-this work for your when running Apache.
-You only need to make sure that your
+this work for you when you’re running Apache.
+You need to make sure that your

 Web server is using this file.
-When running NGINX please refer to
+Additionally, you need the mod_rewrite Apache

 If your Nextcloud instance is installed in a subfolder called

 document root of your Web server and add the following lines:

 RewriteRule ^\.well-known/host-meta /nextcloud/public.php?service=host-meta [QSA,L] RewriteRule ^\.well-known/host-meta\.json /nextcloud/public.php?service=host-meta-json [QSA,L] RewriteRule ^\.well-known/webfinger /nextcloud/public.php?service=webfinger [QSA,L] RewriteRule ^\.well-known/carddav /nextcloud/remote.php/dav/ [R=301,L] RewriteRule ^\.well-known/caldav /nextcloud/remote.php/dav/ [R=301,L]

 Make sure to change /nextcloud to the actual subfolder your Nextcloud instance is running in.

 Now change the URL in the client settings to just use: